kmlawson/rethinking-the-world-in-east-asia-mo3354/assignments.md

 ### Topics for the Essay

-You may write your essay on any topic related to the intellectual history of East Asia or Southeast Asia (not limited to the time period we primarily focus on).
-This may include history of religion, history of philosophy, history of social and political thought, history of mass movements impacted by the above, or some aspect of the the intersection between any these histories and the social and political history of East Asia.
+You may write your essay on *any topic related to the intellectual history of East Asia or Southeast Asia* (not limited to the time period we primarily focus on).
+This may include history of religion, history of philosophy, and the history of social and political thought.
 Check with me first, but I will also be generally open to approving topics on any element of the cultural history of the region as well.

 *Journals for Inspiration:* I would suggest browing some of the following journals, and especially note articles that fit the above description: